 Walking for Health, Fitness, and Anti-Aging Benefits

 Walking is a great anti-aging exercise.
 It’s a versatile activity that can build fitness, improve mental health, help prevent disease, and help us to stay lean.

-A marathon training schedule for beginners featuring 16 and 24 week novice marathon running training programs to get you for no running experience to completing your first 26.2 mile race including tips to establish how do you know if you can run a marathon.
-Good luck from CyclingFitness
+A marathon training schedule for beginners featuring 16 and 24-week novice marathon running training programs to get you from no running experience to completing your first 26.2-mile race, including tips to establish how to know if you can run a marathon.

 Feel like your over the hill?
 Running as a member of the over 50 group can be a rewarding and healthy experience if you follow a few simple precautions.
 We may not be fast anymore but we are certainly wiser.